PBfordev/wxExplorerBrowser/ReadMe.md

 IExplorerBrowser interface is available only on Windows Vista and newer.

-To build wxExplorerBrowser, wxWidgets v3.1 or newer and a compiler supporting C++11 with up to date Windows header files are required.
-Tested with MSVC 2017, MSVC 2019, and mingw-w64 (i686-8.1.0-posix-dwarf-rt_v6-rev0).
+To build wxExplorerBrowser, wxWidgets v3.2 or newer and a compiler supporting C++11 with up to date Windows header files are required.

+Tested with MSVC 2017, MSVC 2019, MSVC 2022, and GCC (MSYS2 package mingw-w64-ucrt-x86_64).

 Using
 ---------